philipnilsson/calendar/README.md

 Toggle in the UI

 # State management

 Using mobx.
-This is mostly what's interesting re: test coverage.
+The MobX calsses most interesting w.r.t. test coverage.

-There should be more tests :) Running out of time.
+There should be more tests :) No time!

 # Limitations due to time

  * Loading / error states

  * Responsive design

+ * No mocking out of the API and testing the main App component.

+ * No Prettier / commit hooks etc